 How to Use It

 Some people use their HSA as a straight savings account while others may choose to invest the money in mutual funds or stocks.
 In fact, some financial experts view the HSA as a better financial move than investing in a typical retirement account.
-When it comes to an IRA, individuals are required to withdraw from the account once they reach the age of 70.5, but an HSA allows people to continue contributing to it tax-free with no such requirement.
-The income deposited is also not subject to the FICA tax that goes toward social security and Medicare, while an IRA would be subject to the additional tax.
+When it comes to an IRA, individuals are required to withdraw from the account once they reach the age of 72, but an HSA allows people to continue contributing to it tax-free with no such requirement.
+The income deposited is also not subject to the FICA tax that goes toward social security and Medicare, while an IRA would be subject to this additional tax.
 HSAs are also allowed to be used for non-eligible expenses, though they will be taxed as income if the individual chooses to do so.

 An HSA can be helpful for anyone who hopes to be able to pay their health insurance expenses immediately.
 They may be more commonly chosen by those with high deductibles, but the truth is that practically anyone can benefit from the tax-free incentives if they so choose.